-Pros and Cons of Self-Ordering Kiosks
+Advantages and Disadvantages of Self-Service Kiosks

 Be it for ordering food at a quick-service restaurant or checking out at a retail shop, customers are getting more and more familiar with the idea of being served by interactive kiosk installations.
 Discover the advantages and disadvantages of self-service kiosks.

 Since the 80s, when self-service kiosks were first brought into retail stores by the shoe retailer Florsheim Shoe Co. and the manufacturer ByVideo Inc from California (source), the notion of non-human assistance became in demand for myriads of scenarios.
 Quantitative proof of that demand?
 There are plenty.
 A survey reveals 66% of shoppers prefer self-service and self-checkout than human interactions, and 75% prefer to have hand-held or fixed devices to check inventory availability and prices to improve speed and convenience while shopping.
 Here’s another: 95% of consumers want to be left alone while shopping (source).
 Yes, it quickly comes down to the conclusion that self-service kiosks are much admired today.